OleksandrNechai/blogposts/few-guidlines-on-unit-testing-derived-from-my-experience.md

-#My guidlines on automated testing
+#Few guidlines on unit testing derived from my experience

 When I first started using unit testing in my practice, I had no idea what I was doing.
 I was also frustrated.
 It made little sense to me to have everything unit tested because writing tests and preparing test data took me too much time.